8bitbuddhist/markdown-novel-template/Readme.md

 This folder provides a blank novel template for writing in the [Markdown](https://daringfireball.net/projects/markdown/) markup language.
 This also provides a script for compiling the complete work into Markdown, EPUB, Microsoft Word, and PDF formats.

-## File Naming
+## File Structure

-This project uses this file naming convention:
+The main folder consists of Markdown files.
+Each file corresponds to a single section/chapter of the book.
+This project uses the following file naming convention:

-- Front Matter (Foreward, Preface, etc.) pages start with `A*`:
+- `AXX_` files are for front Matter (Foreward, Preface, etc.):
-  - A1_Copyright.md
-  - A2_Dedication.md
+  - A01_Copyright.md
-  - A3_Forward.md
+  - A02_Preface.md
   - etc.
-- Chapters start with `Chapter_*`:
+- `CXX_` files are for chapters:
-  - Chapter_01.md
+  - C01.md
-  - Chapter_02.md
+  - C02.md
   - etc.
-- Back Matter (Appendices, Epilogues) pages start with `E*`
+- `EXX_` files are for back Matter (Appendices, Epilogues):
-  - E1_Appendix.md
+  - E01_Appendix.md
-  - E2_Epilogue.md
+  - E02_Epilogue.md
   - etc.
-- Author’s notes (research, storyboards, etc.) are stored in the `Notes` folder.
-You can structure this folder however you wish.
-None of its contents will be compiled into your final novel.
+- The `Notes` folder is for any content that you don't want included in the final draft.
+Use this folder to store research, storyboards, images, etc. You can structure this folder however you want.

-You don’t need a Title Page or Table of Contents.
+**Note:** You don’t need a Title Page or Table of Contents.
 These are automatically generated for you!

 ## Compiling the Novel

-To compile your novel into a complete ebook, use the `compile.sh` script.
+The `compile.sh` script is a helper script meant to compile and format your novel into common file formats (EPUB, DOCX, and PDF).

 ### Requirements

-You’ll need to install the following software first: `gawk` `pandoc` `pandoc-crossref` `texlive-core`.
+You’ll need to install the following software:

+- `gawk`
+- `pandoc`
+- `pandoc-crossref`
+- `texlive-core`

 ### Setting metadata

 The compile script pulls metadata from `metadata.yml` when generating the ebook.
-In this file, make sure to change the `title`, `subtitle`, `author`, and `date` fields to suit your needs.
+Make sure to change the `title`, `subtitle`, `author`, and `date` fields to meet your requirements.

 ### Changing the cover image

-Replace `Notes/cover.png` with your novel’s cover image.
+Replace `cover.png` with your cover image.

 ### Compiling

-Run the `compile.sh` file to compile the novel into a single complete Markdown file, a Word document, an EPUB file, and a PDF, named `Draft <draft num>.ext`.
-These are saved under the `drafts` folder using the draft number identified by `DRAFT_NUM`.
+Run the `compile.sh` file to compile your novel.
+This creates a subfolder in `Drafts` named after the current git branch.
+For example, if your branch is called `main`, then your drafts will be created in `Drafts/main/`.
+I recommend creating a new branch for each draft, but how you manage this is up to you.

 Happy writing!